‘You can be any rank and make changes in the Army;’ Thunderbolt Soldier influences Army Policy

+These proposals were tweeted to SMA Grinston, shared widely, and sent to the Senior Undersecretary of the Army, the US Army Training and Doctrine Command DCG, CG and CSM, who all continued to circulate it.

+One more recent change the group had an opportunity to effect was on the temporary promotion memo regarding Soldiers who were otherwise qualified but lacked PME.
+The memo originally stated that only Soldiers on a 180-day profile would qualify for this, but it now allows for the normal 45-day written profile and is good for 12 months postpartum.

-JOINT BASE LEWIS-MCCHORD., – Army Sgt.
-Nicole Pierce, a behavioral health noncommissioned officer with the 17th Field Artillery Brigade, founder of the Army Mom Life Facebook group, and the one who originally reached out to Sergeant Major of the Army Michael Grinston via Twitter about pregnancy policy updates shares her story Feb.
-19 at the Brigade Headquarters.
-(US Army photo by Sgt.
-Casey Hustin, 17th Field Artillery Brigade)
+These recent changes can be attributed to the efforts of Army Sgt.
+Nicole Pierce, a behavioral health noncommissioned officer with the 17th Field Artillery Brigade, founder of the Army Mom Life Facebook group, and the one who originally reached out to the SMA via Twitter.

+“You can be any rank and make changes in the Army,” said Pierce.

+“The day I got my Advanced Leadership Course slot was the day I also got a confirmed pregnancy test, so I lost out on my school slot.
+I wanted to make positive and fair change, to better the enlistment rate for Mothers in the Army,” Pierce added.
+“I see so many women who struggle to make the 180-day postpartum weight standard, developing unhealthy habits or giving up breastfeeding.
+With the SMA and the Undersecretary looking into these issues, I have a feeling there will be policy changes very soon.”

 |Date Taken: